-The new Golden Oasis hole T-01 as well as many of the old 1988-1991 RC holes, confirmed the presence of the important lower plate stratigraphy although further work will need to be completed to determine if the lower plate rocks contain the right structural complexities and traps to host an economic gold occurrence.
+Golden Oasis drilling as well as many of the old 1988-1991 RC holes, confirmed the presence of the important lower plate stratigraphy.

-Results of drilling the various geological and geochemical targets are that encouraging gold mineralization is identified across the subject property.
-The drilled holes are of limited depth typically in the 150 foot range with some drilled to 400 feet.
+Results of drilling the various geological and geochemical targets are encouraging with significant gold mineralization identified across the subject property.
+The historic holes are of limited depth typically in the 150 foot range with some drilled to 400 feet.
 This drilling presents a negative appearance as to the potential of ground but it is in fact encouraging.
 This amount of gold mineralization leakage in the near surface rocks is very encouraging for the potential of a deeper level gold system.
 Limited intercepts from deeper drilling and along known structures support the potential for deeper gold mineralization.

 Mineralization, in economic quantities, is thought to occur at greater depths than has been drilled to date.
 This is a evidenced at the Cortez Mine, 10 miles to the north where drilling was unsuccessful for over 30 years during which time holes on the 9 million ounce deposit were limited to 100 to 400' depth.
 The potential of the Cortez and Cortez Hills area only became clear when holes were drilled in excess of 1,000 feet.
 There could be several reasons for this but the main factor in all these deposits is believed to be level at which "boiling" of hydrothermal fluids takes place and thus precipitation of gold and silver.
-(Placer Dome 2005b) The proximity of the Golden Oasis-Toiyabe Project to the old Toiyabe mine does not suggest or indicate that the Golden Oasis property is similarly mineralized.
+(Placer Dome 2005b)

+The proximity of the Golden Oasis-Toiyabe Project to the old Toiyabe mine does not suggest or indicate that the Golden Oasis property is similarly mineralized.
 Despite the presence of numerous old prospect pits, there has been no recorded historic production from the Golden Oasis property.

-The above observations and interpretations support the conclusion that reasonably good potential exists for a higher-grade gold mineralization system at depth that is controlled by fracture and permeability pathways that have been identified by the low grade-gold occurrences observed in surface sampling and shallow drilling to date.
+The above observations and interpretations support the conclusion that reasonably good potential exists for a higher-grade gold mineralization system at depth that is controlled by fracture and permeability pathways that have been identified by the low grade-gold occurrences observed in surface sampling and shallow drilling to date and therefore the property is worthy of further exploration.